mixemer/projectx/README.md

 Serious Game Project | First Submission | Teaching Goals

-Group 8: Mohammed Hossain, Daanyal, Javed Mehmet, Sahin, Jinwei Shao
+Group 8: Mohammed Hossain, Daanyal Javed, Mehmet Sahin, Jinwei Shao

 Teaching Goal: To teach users about different types of human-generated pollution that appears in the sea and its influence on marine life as a consequence.